google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/display-a-notification.md

 ![Notification with Title and Body Text on Firefox on Linux.](./images/notification-screenshots/desktop/firefox-title-body.png){: .center-image }

-I was curious about what would happen if I added lots of text and this was the result.
+I was curious about what would happen if I added lots of text and this was the result:

 ![Notification with Long Title and Body Text on Chrome on Linux.](./images/notification-screenshots/desktop/chrome-long-title-body.png){: .center-image }